Muslims in the United States military

-In 2015 there were approximately 5,896 American Muslims serving in the United States military.
+A number of Muslim American servicemen have gained fame due to their military service, and many have received awards and decorations for distinguished service, valor, or heroism.

-Before the 9/11 Attacks
+Participation by war

-Muslims have fought and died in both World War II and the Vietnam War.
-Some Muslim Americans served in World War II in the North Africa, Europe, and Asia.
+Muslims fought and died in both World War II and the Vietnam War.
+Some Muslim Americans served in World War II in North Africa, Europe, and Asia.
 Additionally, at least 12 Muslims are known to have died in the Vietnam War.
-Before the abolition of slavery in America, many African Muslim slaves fought for America.
+Before the abolition of slavery in America, many African Muslim slaves fought for the Union.

 War of 1812

 An African slave by the name of Bilali Muhammad defended Georgia's Sapelo Island from British attack during the War of 1812.
 His group consisted of 80 slaves who were mostly Muslim and were armed with muskets.

 Civil War

 291 Muslims are known to have fought during the Civil War.
-Some sources claim that the highest ranking Muslim officer was Captain Moses Osman, the son of Robert and Catherine Osman.
+Some sources claim that the highest-ranking Muslim officer was Captain Moses Osman, the son of Robert and Catherine Osman.
 However, Moses Osman was confirmed in the Zion German Lutheran Church in 1843 in Harrisburg, Pennsylvania.

-The most highly ranked Muslim in the war may be Nicholas Said.
-He came to the United States in 1860 and he found a teaching job in Detroit.
-In 1863, Said enlisted in the 55th Massachusetts Colored Regiment in the United States Army and rose to the rank of sergeant.
-He was later granted a transfer to a military hospital, where he gained some knowledge of medicine.
-His Army records state that he died in Brownsville, Tennessee, in 1882.
+Nicholas Said, a Nigerian immigrant who was born a Muslim before converting to Christianity in 1855, enlisted in the 55th Massachusetts Colored Regiment of the United States Army and rose to the rank of sergeant.
 Another Muslim soldier from the Civil War was Max Hassan, an African who worked for the military as a porter.